- Sleeps: Sleeps 12

 Tourist Offices: There are tourist offices in St Clar, Condom and Lectoure where much local and regional information can be obtained and all have websites that can be consulted in advance.

 Rents & Terms

-The weekly rate varies dependent on number of guests but is at a flat rate as indicated between 22nd June and 31st August
+The weekly rate varies dependant on number of guests but is at a flat rate as indicated between 22nd June and 31st August

 Up to 8 Guests = Low Capacity (LC)